46th ANNUAL

 Important Submission Information:

-• Please provide the overall dimensions (including frame size) for each piece of artwork, and specify if the size provided is framed/unframed.
+• Please provide the dimensions for each piece of artwork, and specify if the size provided is framed/unframed.

 • Printed labels for accepted work will include the ‘title’, ‘price’, and ‘material’ fields entered for each piece.